Combos Browse all Suggest

 |Commander / EDH||Legal|

 Destroy all creatures, then return a creature card put into a graveyard this way to the battlefield under your control.
-It's a black Zombie in addition to its other colors and types.
-Exile Necromantic Selection.
+It's a black Zombie in addition to its other colours and types.
+Exile this.

 1 month ago